bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 I've been writing small programs in rust as a way to learn the language.
 While trying to organize the application, I realized I didn't fully understand how the module system worked.

 A lot of the code out there says that if you have your code organized in a single rs file, you can just split up the module into different files and the same rules apply.
-I think I must have read the following document (https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) 3-4 times before I fully started to absorb the material.
-That, and asking a tom of questions on the Rust Discord channel, which was really helpful.
+I think I must have read the [documentation](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) 3-4 times before I fully started to absorb the material.

+So I started just trying things out and reading the docs some more to figure out the errors I was running into.
+That, and asking a tone of questions on the Rust Discord channel, which was really helpful.
+I figured I would write this up in case this helps out anyone else.

+I assume you already have read the basics of using modules to control scope and privacy .
+I won't cover that here.
+The [documentation](https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html) explains that very well.

 Let's say you have an amazing application, and you have all the code organized into modules, but everything is in one file.
-I assume you already have read the basics of using modules to control scope and privacy (https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html)

 ```
 mod foo {